rasmusab/officialcocktails/officialcocktails.com/content/cocktails/mary_pickford.md

 ![](/cocktail-images/mary_pickford.jpeg)

-## Directions for how to make a Mary Pickford
+## Directions for how to make the Mary Pickford

 1. Add 4.5 cl of white rum to a cocktail shaker.
 2. Add 4.5 cl of fresh pineapple juice to the cocktail shaker.